-There are various signs of an infected root canal system, including toothaches, lingering sensitivity, swollen gums and discharge or drainage from the tooth (abcess).
-If you’re experiencing these symptoms, be sure to schedule an appointment with your dentist.
-During this appointment, your dentist may take X-rays if they suspect a root canal system infection.
+There are various signs of an infected root canal system, including pain, prolonged sensitivity to heat or cold, tenderness to the touch and chewing, discoloration of the tooth and swelling.* If you’re experiencing these symptoms, be sure to schedule an appointment with your dentist right away—delaying treatment can lead to an abscess tooth.*

 Types of Root Canal Procedures

-The exact process of your root canal treatment or procedure will differ depending on your specific condition, as well as the method of root canal therapy you choose.
+The exact process of your root canal treatment will differ depending on your specific condition, as well as the method of root canal therapy you choose.